7Cedars/powers/solidity/AIPrompts.md

 (Do not forget to put in all the context files.... )
 ## Create Unit test 1
-Using the other tests in @State.t.sol and @Executive.t.sol as examples, can you write a comprehensive unit test for @NominateMe.sol ?
+Using the other tests in @State.t.sol and @Executive.t.sol as examples, can you write a comprehensive unit test for @TaxSelect.sol ?
 Please take into account the test setup at @TestSetup.t.sol and the deployment of laws in @ConstitutionsMock.sol .
 Thank you

 ## Refactor Constitution.